odyskat/Open_projects/README.md

-# Open_projects
-Open electromechanical projects.
-You can freely download, modify and enjoy.😎
-More coming up...
 # Suitcase handle:
 Recently a friend’s suitcase handle broke and he asked me to make him a new one to save him from buying a new suitcase.
 The design is based on measurements from a generic no-name Chinese suitcase.